chenyang03/Dianping_Crawler/README.md

 - Change directory to User_Crawler.

-- Run './install.sh' to set everything ready for user crawler to run.
+- Run 'bash install.sh' (no sudo please) to set everything ready for user crawler to run.

-- Edit begin_ID, end_ID, and step in 'dianping_u_script.py'.
+- Edit 'begin_ID', 'end_ID', and 'step' in 'dianping_u_script.py'.

+- Manually set the content of status.txt to begin_ID (important).

-- Run it using bash command like 'python dianping_u_script.py'.
+- Run crawler using bash command 'xvfb-run python dianping_u_script.py'.

 - When it is done, you can collect your data in 'User_Crawler/Data' folder.